Wysong Epigen Dog Food receives the Advisor’s top rating of 5 stars.

 Estimated Dry Matter Nutrient Content

 The first ingredient in this dog food is organic chicken.
-Although it is a quality item, raw chicken contains about 80% water.
+Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.